robotick-labs/robotick-engine/docs/design/tdd_reflective_telemetry.md

 ### 3. **Session Awareness**

 - Both Engine and Web UI sessions may restart independently.
-- Clients must re-fetch the schema if `engine_session_id` changes.
-This is reported in both the binary-buffer transmission headers and schema’s own metadata.
+- Clients must re-fetch the layout if `engine_session_id` changes.
+This is reported in both the binary-buffer transmission headers and layout’s own metadata.

 ### 4. **Semantic Tags**